20kilograma/blog/rfi-lfi.md

 <a href="https://tryhackme.com/room/inclusion"> TryHackMe </a> <br> <br>
 <a href="https://dvwa.co.uk/"> DVWA </a> <br> <br>

-That was it for this blog, I hope you enjoyed it and would like you to follow my <a href="https://twitter.com/ArikSyer"> Twitter </a>
+That was it for this blog, I hope you enjoyed it and would like you to follow my <a href="https://twitter.com/ArikSyer">Twitter</a>
  so you get notified when I post another blog.